Skip to content

-Avoiding Medical Malpractice
+Avoiding Medical Mistakes & Errors

 - Keep a medical journal.
 Write down appointment dates and doctor’s names.
 Write down prescription names and dosages.
 Double check your notes with your pharmacist regarding any medication.